Table of contents

 Features of Artificial Intelligence

-This article will explore the key features of AI, from automating mundane tasks to predicting future events.
+This article will explore the key features of Artificial Intelligence (AI), from automating mundane tasks to predicting future events.
 Get ready to understand how AI is shaping our world & what makes it so powerful.

 1. Eliminate Dull & Boring Tasks